JLaferri/LagTestHomebrew/README.md

 Here is a demonstation video of the device in use: https://www.youtube.com/watch?v=UTNUIQtreXQ

+## Theory and Limitations
+Currently this method only works using a Wii with homebrew channel installed.
+In order for the test to work you need to have a display that emits white light synced up with a sound cue.
+Both are picked up by the board and the offset is used to calculate the lag.
+The theory behind it is that the audio will never be delayed whereas the video will be.
+A CRT is used for calibration.

+The Wii limitation could be eliminated if someone designed something else that created these same signals on generic displays.
+The nice thing about using the Wii is that you know you are providing the same output to the monitor that you would playing a smash game on Wii.

 ## Board
 <a href="https://oshpark.com/shared_projects/O6JRaha8"><img src="https://oshpark.com/assets/badge-5b7ec47045b78aef6eb9d83b3bac6b1920de805e9a0c227658eac6e19a045b9c.png" alt="Order from OSH Park"></img></a>